-7. Representations and Warranties.
-Each Party represents and warrants to the other that (a) it is duly authorized to execute and deliver this Agreement and to perform its obligations hereunder and has taken all necessary actions to authorize such execution, delivery, and performance, (b) the person signing this Agreement on its behalf is duly authorized to do so on its behalf, (c) this Agreement constitutes its legal, valid, and binding obligation, enforceable against it in accordance with its terms, subject to applicable bankruptcy, reorganization, insolvency, conservatorship, receivership, moratorium, or other similar laws affecting creditors' rights generally and subject, as to enforceability, to equitable principles of general application (regardless of whether enforcement is sought in a proceeding in equity or at law), and (d) the location of its incorporation or organization and the location of its chief executive office are the locations set forth under its signature line to this Agreement.
+9. Representations, Warranties and Covenants. (a) Each Party represents and warrants to the other that (a) it is duly authorized to execute and deliver this Agreement and to perform its obligations hereunder and has taken all necessary actions to authorize such execution, delivery, and performance, (b) the person signing this Agreement on its behalf is duly authorized to do so on its behalf, (c) this Agreement constitutes its legal, valid, and binding obligation, enforceable against it in accordance with its terms, subject to applicable bankruptcy, reorganization, insolvency, conservatorship, receivership, moratorium, or other similar laws affecting creditors' rights generally and subject, as to enforceability, to equitable principles of general application (regardless of whether enforcement is sought in a proceeding in equity or at law), and (d) the location of its incorporation or organization and the location of its chief executive office are the locations set forth under its signature line to this Agreement.

+(b) Each of the Counterparty Parties acknowledges and agrees that as of the Effective Date of this Agreement, there has been no default, event of default or other breach, or any event or circumstance that with notice, the passage of time, or both, would be reasonably likely to result in a default, event of default or breach by any of the Enron Parties of any of the Underlying Agreements, and each of the Counterparty Parties hereby waives its right to assert a default, event of default or other breach either under any Underlying Master Agreement or this Agreement, based on any circumstances existing prior to the Effective Date of this Agreement.

-8. Interpretation and Headings.
+10. Interpretation and Headings.
 The Parties intend that this Agreement constitutes and should be deemed to be a "master netting agreement" and that the Parties are and should be deemed to be "master netting agreement participants" within the meaning of and as such terms are used in any law, rule, regulation, statute, or order applicable to the Parties' rights herein, whether now or hereafter enacted or made applicable.
 The use of headings and subheadings in this Agreement, and the division of this Agreement into sections and sub-sections, are for convenience of reference only and shall not affect the interpretation or construction of this Agreement.
 The Parties further intend that this Agreement, the Underlying Master Agreements, all Transactions, and any guarantees provided in respect thereof, each and together constitute an "eligible financial contract" under and in all proceedings related to the BIA, the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.C-36 or the Winding-Up Act, R.S.C.
 1985, c.W-11, as the same may be amended, restated, replaced, or re-enacted from time to time.